NickJD/ORForise/README.md

 ### Compare a novel genome annotation to an Ensembl annotation:

-Genome annotation is a difficult process, 'even for Prokaryotes'.
+Genome annotation is a difficult process, even for Prokaryotes.
 ORForise allows the direct and systematic analysis of a novel ORF prediction from a wide selection of tools to a reference Genome Annotation, such as those provided by Ensembl Bacteria.